isoala/chessCLI/README.md

 ### Unicode Character Issues on Windows

 Windows command prompt and PowerShell may have issues displaying Unicode characters correctly by default.
-This can result in the chess pieces appearing as boxes or other symbols.
+This can result in the chess pieces appearing as boxes or in my case question marks.
+I attempted all the guides and solutions I could find on the internet and I couldnt get it to work so good luck if you want to get the unicode to display properly on powershell.
+Below I will provide the recommended ways from google to fix unloaded unicode chess pieces.

 **Solutions for Windows Users:**